jouellnyc/UART/esp01s-flash/README.md

 - ESP01s use a dark/black PCB (not the lighter blue color).
 - Use the settings in MP Forum 1 and as above to successfully flash your esp01s:
 - ESP01s's are out of date, but still very fun for hobbies.
 There is really no reason not to get the 4MB version.
+- ESP01s's are not capable of ppp (see below).

+## PPP

-- ESP01s's are not capable of ppp.
-They don't have ppp available in the default image:
+ESP01s doesn't have ppp available in the default image:

 ![image](https://github.com/jouellnyc/UART/assets/32470508/e6dd2986-a7d4-4d1e-8351-2c8fa7e8d298)